 - the Cardio-Acceleratory-Centre (CAC) which is concerned with increasing cardiac output, and

 - the Cardio-Inhibitory-Centre (CIC) which reduces cardiac output

 The Sinoatrial Node automatic function inside the heart collaborate via PID algorithm with the CAC and CIC centres in the brain.
 Sensors for pressure, temperature, pH and stresses in general gives input to the CAC and CIC computers.

-- Cardiac Output (CO) = total pumped volume, SUP capacity, ml/min (CO = BpM x SV)
+- Cardiac Output (CO) = total pumped/exchanged volume, SUP/SUE capacity, ml/min (CO = BpM x SV)

-- Beats-per-Minute (BpM) = ranging 0 - 30 BpM, SUP diameter/stroke volume depending
+- Beats-per-Minute (BpM) = ranging 0 - 30 BpM, SUP/SUE diameter/stroke volume depending

-Clotho / Apollon copies the purpose of Medulla in the human brain and the human heart’s Sinoatrial Node and combines the features with the ability for interaction, programming, and functionality.
-Clotho take advantage of the build-in Apollon brain and receives real-time signals from pressure, temperature, and displacement/Laser sensors.
-Apollon regulate by positive feedback control a set of proportional valves for the BpM, and the driving force and movement of the elastic Myocardium wall inside the Clio SUP.
+Clotho's brain Apollon copies the purpose of Medulla in the human brain and the human heart’s Sinoatrial Node and combines the features with the ability for interaction, programming, and functionality.
+The Apollon brain receives real-time signals from pressure, temperature, and displacement/Laser sensors.
+Apollon regulate by positive feedback control a set of proportional valves for the BpM, and the driving force and movement of the elastic Myocardium wall inside the Clio or Thalia SUPs.

 The Apollon brain is a super compact PLC, which houses a 900 MHz quad-core ARM Cortex-A7 CPU and 16 GB Ram.
 A range of 15-bit high speed in/out analogue and digital channels corresponds with various sensor’s and actuator’s in real-time.